lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 Executables accept input from two primary streams : tags in the ctrl file and additional information through command-line switches.

-To see what an executable tries to read from the ctrl file, invoke the executable with `--input`, e.g.
+To see what an executable looks for in the ctrl file, invoke the executable with `--input`, e.g.

     $ lmchk --input